xWink/Square-Root-Divide-And-Average/README.md

 1. Compile with `cobc -x -free sqrtbaby.cob`
 2. Run with `./sqrtbaby`
-3. Input a number to square root or 0 to exit
+3. Input a positive real number to square root or 0 to exit
 4. Program will calculate square root with up to 1000 iterations of the algorithm.
 On success, the program outputs the square root.
 Otherwise, it outputs an abort message.

 #### Example: